Thriving environment

 We launched our AquaSmart online platform in October 2022 where pupils can follow our Aquanauts characters to complete missions and learn about becoming water wise.
 Access is not limited to schools, and parents and other users can also access AquaSmart online.

 With Ashford Borough Council we have completed AquaSmart trials in five schools with their eco committees.
-These trials are followed by school visits and we have completed two of these so far, delivering presentations to approximately 200 children per school and also providing a water butt to thank them for their participation and further their water efficiency journey.
+These trials are followed by school visits and we have completed three of these so far, delivering presentations to approximately 200 children per school and also providing a water butt to thank them for their participation and further their water efficiency journey.

 We are working with Wilder Schools, Surrey Wildlife Trust about incorporating AquaSmart within their programme.
+With a plan of extending the partnership with other Wildlife Trusts within our supply area.

 We are also working with teachers to align our content with the eco schools programme to make it possible for them to use AquaSmart to deliver education on water as part of the national curriculum.
 We also participate in the Waterwise project to develop a national curriculum on water.